-25) English Trackers
+26) English Trackers

 It goes without saying that English must be your native language.

-26) Managed Editing
+27) Managed Editing

 Both editing and proofreading jobs are available on the company’s website.

-Fill an application to get started.
+Fill out an application to begin the hiring process.

-27) Writing Jobz
+28) Writing Jobz

 We can’t discuss the best online proofreading jobs without mentioning Writing Jobz.

-This online platform is not just a website, but a whole marketplace where experienced proofreaders can find a job.
+This online platform is not just a website but a whole marketplace where experienced proofreaders can find a job.